mohoaz1348-rgb/qwerty13/README.md

 ```
 As you can see, Qwerty13 has almost zero bad scissors of all types (PRS - pinky/ring scissors, FS - Full Scissors, WS - Wide Scissors, HS - Half Scissors).
 It has acceptable level of LSB of all types.
 And it has the most advanced stats for pinky<->middle rolls and ring->pinky rolls.

 Qwerty13 has total level of SFB like Dvorak and Grawerty layouts.
 For me this is acceptable level.
-This extra percentage of SFB is quite comfortable to type, as it's concentrated in just a few bigrams on the index and middle fingers. `ie` are comfortable, `ct` is less comfortable, `e,` is awkward, `up`, `pu`, `mu`, `um`, `dg`, `dv` are easy to type using the index and middle fingers - this is quite familiar to Qwerty users.
+This extra percentage of SFB is quite comfortable to type, as it's concentrated in just a few bigrams on the index and middle fingers. `ie` is comfortable, `ct` is less comfortable, `e,` is awkward, `up`, `pu`, `mu`, `um`, `dg`, `dv` are easy to type using the index and middle fingers - this is quite familiar to Qwerty users.

 Overall bigrams rating of Qwerty13 is pretty high - it stands even higher then Graphite (but Graphite has slightly better trigrams stats).